 - 7.1 We believe that feedback to pupils is very important, as it tells them how well they have done, and what they need to do next in order to improve their work.
 We have an agreed code for marking, as this ensures that we all mark in the same way, and the children learn to understand it. - 7.2 We prioritise verbal feedback on the children's work throughout lessons.
-At appropriate times we write comments on the children's work. - 7.3 We recognise that self and peer marking is powerful and enables children to clarify their ideas on progressing to the next step.
+At appropriate times we write brief comments on the children's work.
+Whole class feedback is provided to target specific misconceptions and move learning on. - 7.3 We recognise that self and peer marking is powerful and enables children to clarify their ideas on progressing to the next step.

-7.4 As appropriate we allow time at the beginning of each lesson for the children to absorb any comments written on their work and to respond to marking.
+7.4 As appropriate we allow time at the beginning of each lesson for the children to absorb any feedback and respond.
+We encourage and teach children to edit and improve their work, to help develop their independence and critical thinking skills.